viveksrivastava111/VoiceCommander-AI/README.md

 # Project Overview

-VoiceCart AI is a full-stack, voice-enabled grocery shopping application that allows users to interact with a grocery catalogue and shopping cart using natural spoken commands.
+VoiceCommander AI is a full-stack, voice-enabled grocery shopping application that allows users to interact with a grocery catalogue and shopping cart using natural spoken commands.

 The application is designed to accept grocery commands in: